Whiplash from a car accident can have a lifelong impact

 Call for a free consultation with a Bronx personal injury attorney

-Because your whiplash could last a lifetime, if your injury is the result of an incident involving other people or vehicles, Bronx car accident attorney Evan W. Kohn can help you get appropriate compensation for your physical, emotional and financial injuries.
+Because your whiplash could last a lifetime, if your injury is the result of an incident involving other people or vehicles, car accident lawyer Bronx Evan W. Kohn can help you get appropriate compensation for your physical, emotional and financial injuries.
 Contact The Law Offices of Evan W. Kohn online or by calling 718-409-5500 to arrange a free consultation about your whiplash case.